-PGC personnel will set up nets and traps on cooperating properties.
-Non-PGC personnel should not tamper with nets or traps.
+Game Commission personnel will set up nets and traps on cooperating properties.
+Non-Game Commission personnel should not tamper with nets or traps.
 Nets and traps are safe to animals and people when handled and operated by trained personnel.

-Drop and rocket nets are used only when PGC personnel are present.
+Drop and rocket nets are used only when Game Commission personnel are present.

 Will deer be drugged when captured?

 Deer captured with drop and rocket nets will be given a sedative to calm them down.
 This makes the capture process safer for the deer and Game Commission personnel.
 The drugs used will naturally clear from the deer – including meat – after a month.
 So the deer will be perfectly safe to be consumed by hunting season.